New downtown Las Vegas convention center to open in 2020

 The groundbreaking ceremony occurred on the second day of the five-day Winter World Market, which has drawn 50,000 people to the massive World Market Center this week.

-Bob Maricich, president and CEO of International Market Centers, said some construction prep work will be done on the site in late February or early March with some of the parking lot preserved for the Summer World Market that begins in late July.
-Once Summer Market ends, construction will gear up with an expected completion in June 2020.
+Bob Maricich, president and CEO of International Market Centers, said some construction prep work will be done on the site in late February or early March, with some of the parking lot preserved for the Summer World Market, which begins in late July.
+Once Summer Market ends, construction will gear up with expected completion in June 2020.

 The Expo will replace the Pavilion tent facilities across West Symphony Park Avenue, the largest such tent structure in North America.
 Once the tents are removed, the 21 acres on which they stand initially will be used for parking, but could accommodate additional World Market Center growth.

-Maricich said the Expo building would connect to the campus’ Building C, the westernmost building, next to complex’s massive parking garage.
-The Expo building is expected to extend out to West Symphony Park Avenue.
+Maricich said the Expo building will connect to the campus’ Building C, the westernmost building, next to the complex’s massive parking garage.
+The Expo building is expected to extend to West Symphony Park Avenue.

 Las Vegas Mayor Carolyn Goodman and Ward 5 City Councilman Cedric Crear welcomed company executives in the 30-minute groundbreaking ceremony attended by about 100 people.

-Maricich said it is unclear how many permanent jobs would be created at the Expo, but the company routinely hires around 1,400 temporary workers for security, move-ins and move-outs and for janitorial work for every World Market event.
+Maricich said it is unclear how many permanent jobs will be created at the Expo, adding that the company routinely hires about 1,400 temporary workers for security, move-ins and move-outs and janitorial work for every World Market event.

 Maricich also said contractors Marnell Cos. and the Penta Building Group would conduct job fairs and attempt to hire as many laborers as possible from the Ward 5 area for construction.